AlexLavoie42/Industrial-Evolution/GDD_0.md

     - Always leave room for improvement
         - Unlock new possibilies with worker skills.
 Force the player to rethink certain designs
         - Multi tasking jobs.
 As skill increases worker gets smarter when selecting tasks.
+            - Player manually multi tasking (Override job)?
+Challenging to do in a fun way
+    - Smarter workers or more complex programming?
+        - If smart lean into complexity limitations.
+            - Stamina?
+Limit power production
+            - Force player into cycling workers over time
+            - Separate jobs from workers?
+                - Lets you easily swap out workers
+                - Workers can start as more manual point & click.
+Jobs become a new game mechanic.
+            - Use complexity to force many workers
+                - Workers colliding leads to efficiency loss & chance of injury
+            - Encourage conveyor belts that limit worker movement but are more reliable.

+        - Other direction is pivot into programming game
+            - Workers act more like robots, might not fit theme

 - Give the player more to do with their money
     - Balance around player staying poor most of the game?